DoableDanny/Kubernetes-Basics/README.md

 ### Repository for the K8s in 1 hour video (https://www.youtube.com/watch?v=s_o8dwzRlu4)

-This is an example Kubernetes project that creates a simple example Node app with MongoDB, and configures the environment with .env vars for the Node app, and configures the Mongo db with an initial user.
+This is an example Kubernetes project that creates a simple example Node app with MongoDB, and configures the server environment with .env vars for the Node app, and configures the Mongo db with an initial user.

 The project will look like this:

 ![example Kubernetes project structure](images/config.png)

+The basics of Kubernetes: https://www.doabledanny.com/kubernetes-basics

 #### K8s manifest files

+("K8" is shorthand for Kubernetes.
+It refers to the eight letters between the "K" and "s" in Kubernetes (K**ubernete**s))

 - mongo-config.yaml
 - mongo-secret.yaml